chmouel/blog/content/posts/self-signed-certs.md

 <brave://settings/certificates>

-go to the authorities tab and import your minica.pem from the `minica/` directory and you should be good to go.
+go to the authorities tab and import your `minica.pem` from the `minica/` directory and you should be good to go.

 ### Python request

-Just for completess using python requests you can simply specify the cacerts by using the non obvious keyword verify:
+Just for completeness using python requests you can simply specify the root certificates by using the non obvious keyword verify:

 ```python